Aditeya/NineMensMorris/README.md

 to run the server `NMMServerDemo`

-to run the server `NMMApplication`
+to run the client `NMMApplication`